RayBB/openlibrary-docs/Hooking‐up-Templates-to-Javascript-Files.md

-# Hooking up a Javascript file to an HTML template
+**Hooking up a Javascript file to an HTML template**

-Guide by Jaye R.
+A guide by Jaye R.

 In this tutorial, I'll walk you through how to hook up a Javascript file to an HTML template in the Open Library code base.
 I will use my experience working on the 'Meet the Team' page on Open Library as an example.